jlmn-code/group-nmr-project/README.md

 ## 3. FILTER & REDUCE THE SIZE

-With our DataFrame and other simple lines of code (#sec- loop) (#sec-lop) , we can reduce file sizes and improve tables for data analysis and the automatic elucidation and integration of custom spectra.
+With our DataFrame and other simple lines of code, we can reduce file sizes and improve tables for data analysis and the automatic elucidation and integration of custom spectra.
 The table and figure below show 5 rows of the sorted table and the new resulting HSQC free to noise.
+The change is so dramatic from 110 to 0.1 megas.

 <table style="width: 100%;">
   <tr>
     <td align="center" style="width: 50%;">
       <img src="images/tbl-filter-hsqc.jpeg" valign="middle" alt="fig-info" style="width:100%;">
       <br>
-      <b>Table 1: File Size Comparison</b>
+      <b>Table 1: Table: tidy data, ready to use</b>
     </td>
     <td align="center" style="width: 50%;">
       <img src="images/fig-hsqc-filter.jpeg" valign="middle" alt="fig-reduction" style="width:100%;">